-These cusps are rigid in the sense that no non-trivial Dehn surgery can be performed on them (see [21]).
+These cusps are rigid in the sense that no non-trivial Dehn surgery can be performed on them (see [24]).
 This cusp-rigidity is a crucial feature of Γ and Γ_0 .
-Both groups have Serre's property FA, and Γ is the unique Bianchi group with this property; see [22].
-As noted earlier (see Remark 4.7), it follows that the PSL(2, \mathbb{C})-character varieties of these groups, $X(\Gamma, \mathbb{C})$ and $X(\Gamma_0, \mathbb{C})$, are both finite.
-Unfortunately, our proof requires that Γ be Galois rigid.
-We shall deduce this from the tight control that one can get on the representations of Γ and Γ_0 over finite fields; this is the subject of Section 6.
+Both groups have Serre's property FA and Γ is the unique Bianchi group with this property; see [25].
+As noted earlier (see Remark 4.7), it follows that the PSL(2, \mathbb{C})-character varieties of these groups, $Y(\Gamma)$ and $Y(\Gamma_0)$, consist of only finitely many points.
+But we require a sharpening of this result to prove that Γ is Galois rigid.
+We shall deduce this from the tight control that one can get on the representations of Γ and Γ_0 over finite fields; this is the subject of §6.